interstellar-hitchhiker/Conceptual-Understandings/README.md

 **Further reading:**

-The CMD code/file has several limitations compared to other languages, such as Python.
-It is not a programming language in the traditional sense but rather a shell language used for executing commands.

-Considering this is my first ever code for any OS, it is OK.
-Still, CMD has limited functionality and lacks features that make programming in other languages more straightforward, such as debugging tools, built-in data structures, and third-party libraries.

-Overall, this code is an interesting example of how to use CMD to create a simple interactive program.
-Future projects of mine will explore other languages like Python, which will be better for more complex tasks or projects requiring more advanced programming features.

 The script first sets the "folder" variable to the path of the current directory and then sets the "lookup" variable to the path of the "lookup.txt" file in the same directory.

 The user is presented with a menu to select a key concept, numbered 1 to 4.
 Based on the user's choice, the script sets the "file" variable to the path of one of the four text files and the "kcname" variable to the name of the selected key concept.